 When thinking about your privacy, you need to have a broader picture in mind.
 First, you must know where your VPN provider is based.
 For example, a provider located in the USA might be obligated to keep records of its users and their activities.

-That’s precisely why numerous providers are actually registered in countries that are out of the international intelligence alliances' reach, such as the 5/9/14 Eyes Alliance.
-And also, this is why many of these are called no-logs VPNs since they don’t keep a single file on you.
+That's precisely why numerous providers are registered in countries that are out of the international intelligence alliances' reach, such as the 5/9/14 Eyes Alliance.
+And also, this is why many of these are called no-logs VPNs since they don't keep a single file on you.

 Choosing a secure VPN (with an optimal origin) is the first step.
 The second step is connecting to a country with data protection laws.
 This is how the entire route of your Web traffic can be safe and out of the hands of prying third parties.

 How Do I Find the Fastest Server?

-Most of the VPN applications allow you to find the fastest server easily.
-In general, the fastest server is the one that’s closest to your (physical) location.
+Most VPN applications allow you to find the fastest server easily.
+In general, the fastest server is the one that's closest to your (physical) location.

 Depending on where you live and depending on the political situation of the countries that surround you, sometimes you won't have any other option than to connect to a remote server location.
 This means that your Web speed might suffer, but you'll get to unlock new types of websites, and you'll get to secure your private data properly.

 Which VPNs Are the Fastest?

 You can find more about this in our guide on the fastest VPNs.
 The first place goes to Surfshark, which has the fastest average download and uploads speeds.
-You'll also want to check out VPNs such as ExpressVPN and NordVPN.
-Each of these comes with its strengths and weaknesses, so we recommend you to read these reviews carefully before making the purchase.
+You'll also want to check out VPNs such as NordVPN and ExpressVPN.

 Which VPN Has the Most Servers?